-3. It Doesn’t Cost That Much
+3. It Doesn’t Cost That Much For Travel Insurance

-Of course it depends on many factors, but travel insurance for a 2 week trip can be as low as $100-150.
+Of course, it depends on many factors, but travel insurance for a 2-week trip can be as low as $100-150.
 Given that one visit to a hospital is bound to cost that much and losing a laptop is many times that much, it is certainly worth it.

 In fact, what most of us don’t consider is the effect of having peace of mind.
 Instead of always stressing about every little bump or every person glancing at your bag, you can rest easier knowing you have cover.
 That means you really do enjoy your travel more.

 4. It’s Required for Most Guided Tours

 If you’re not convinced that it’s cheaper to buy travel insurance, then you should know that most guided tour operators won’t let you on their trips without insurance.